Height Calculator guide

 When should I use the Height Calculator?

 Use it when your task matches one of these common needs: Estimate a child adult height from parent heights.
 Compare the result in feet, inches, and centimeters.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the child estimate type and both parent heights in feet plus extra inches.

 What is the Height Calculator doing with my inputs?

-In plain language: The calculator converts parent heights to inches, averages them, then adds 5 inches for a male estimate or subtracts 5 inches for a female estimate.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts both parent heights to inches.
+For a male estimate it adds 5 inches to the parent-height total before dividing by 2.
+For a female estimate it subtracts 5 inches before dividing by 2.
+The examples on the page are there so you can compare your inputs with a parent-height example before copying the answer.

 What should I double-check before trusting the answer?

 This is only a family-height estimate.
 Nutrition, health, puberty timing, genetics, and medical conditions can change growth.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check child estimate type, mother height, father height, feet, extra inches, and whether you need a growth chart instead of a rough family estimate.

 Related tools